'Keep America Great': Trump unveils 2020 campaign slogan

-MOON, Pa. — Less two years after Donald Trump promised to make America great, he seemed to declare mission accomplished on Saturday, unveiling that his reelection slogan will be "Keep America Great!"
+MOON, Pa. — Less than two years after Donald Trump promised to make America great, he seemed to declare mission accomplished on Saturday, revealing that his reelection slogan will be "Keep America Great!"

 "We can't say 'Make America Great Again,' because I already did that," Trump said before thousands of supporters in an airplane hanger.